This Homemade Italian Dressing is quick and easy to make, 1000X better than store bought, fresh and natural and is wonderfully versatile!

 - You can substitute the freshly grated Parmesan cheese with canned but it will not taste quite as good because fresh Parm is the best!
 Freshly grated Parmesan will also dissolve much better for a smoother texture.

 - As far as the dried herbs and garlic, I don’t recommend substituting them with fresh because you need 3x as much because they aren’t as potent which makes for an unappealing texture.
 More importantly, fresh herbs and garlic don’t stay fresh very long once chopped so you would need to use the dressing within a couple days whereas if you use dried, the Homemade Italian Dressing can last for a couple weeks.

 - For a great shortcut, you can whisk up all of the dried herbs and spices in advance and keep them in a sealed container or bag.

-- Store Homemade Italian Dressing in the refrigerator for up to 2-3 weeks, just give it a good stir or shake before using.
+Homemade Italian Dressing can be stored in the refrigerator for up to 2-3 weeks, just give it a good stir or shake before using.
 If you use fresh garlic and fresh herbs (as opposed to powders), it is good for up to three days.

 Want to try this Homemade Italian Dressing Recipe?

 Pin it to your SALAD, DRESSING or CONDIMENT Board to SAVE for later!

 Find me on Pinterest for more great recipes!
 I am always pinning :)!